 - Check Interval: How frequently to check the selected services (the time between tests of the selected services).*

 - Threshold: Number of failed checks to wait before any action is taken.

 - Action to Take: The action to take when a problem is discovered.

 - Text to match: By default, the HTTP status code (404, 200, etc) is used to determine whether an HTTP host is available.
-Use this field if instead of checking the response code, you want to specifiy text that should be returned in the html.
+Use this field if instead of checking the response code, you want to specify text that should be returned in the HTML.